anujs2099/rhce-sample-exams_2nd-edition/lab2.md

 -  Project directory name is task5
 -  Use the inventory file & configuration file from task1
 -  Create a playbook that runs on all hosts as follows:
-   - create a new host group by the name "all" within the inventory including both ansible1.example.com & ansible2.example.com
+   - create a new host group by the name "jazz" within the inventory including both ansible1.example.com & ansible2.example.com
-   - create a user by the name "james" assigned to the host group "all"
+   - create a user by the name "james" assigned to the host group "jazz" within the inventory file
    - make sure the user uses the shell /bin/bash

 **Task 6**